 The other RC Helicopter Simulator that certainly deserves a big thumbs up is the Phoenix RC Flight Simulator.

 I converted over to Phoenix RC flight simulator from RealFlight a few years ago and have been very impressed; so much so I feel it's every bit as good as RealFlight for RC heli simulation.
 The Phoenix simulator focuses on what's important to many of us - FLYING.
 Unlike RealFlight that is pushing the "entertainment" value with it's new generation of simulators; Phoenix's focus is on good simulation that will hone your flying skills without all the bells and whistles - this tends to make Phoenix much less taxing on your computer if you have a slower processor, less RAM, or not the best performing graphics card.

 Many RC heli pilots worldwide passionately say it is the best RC helicopter flight simulator on the market and until AccuRC came along, I would agree.

 Watch Phoenix In Action

-The Phoenix RC flight simulator comes in two configurations.
+The Phoenix RC flight simulator comes in three configurations.
 You can get it with, our without a radio/transmitter.
 The "Software Only" version does not come with a "gutted" RC transmitter to control your virtual model aircraft.